 To show you how easy this procedure really is, we’ve put together a short YouTube video below to demonstrate.

-YouCam 5 is currently the latest version being used by HP even though it has reached version 6 if you refer to the official CyberLink YouCam webpage.
-When CyberLink decides to release a version 7, version 6 will likely become available from HP sometime after.
+As of 2015, YouCam 5 is still currently the latest version being used by HP even though the YouCam commercial version has reached v7 if you refer to the official CyberLink YouCam webpage.
+When CyberLink decides to release something newer, version 6 or possibly even 7 will likely become available from HP sometime after.
 If you really want to use the latest YouCam and don’t mind paying for the upgrade, you can do so by clicking the “Upgrade CyberLink YouCam” blue arrow at the top of the program.
 It gives you a sizeable discount with YouCam Mobile and a Holiday Pack currently thrown in to sweeten the deal.